-30 ways for how to make your house look expensive and intentional without costing you the high end designer bucks.
+30 ways for how to make your home look expensive and intentional the easy way without costing you the high end designer bucks.

 I blame TikTok for this post.
 (By the way, I feel really old over there, but I digress.)

 The other night, the house was feeling all cozy and cute with our lamps turned on and I thought, “Ah.
 I should take a little video of our foyer and dining room.”
 (Because they were literally the only two rooms not covered in laundry at the moment, ya know?)

 Next thing I knew, TikTokers were commenting on that random video that it looked like “Nancy Meyers core” and “Luxe!” and saying, “It’s giving Pride and Prejudice vibes!”

 Who are these people and how do I tell them that basically half of this place is thrifted?

 So anyways, that sent me on a tailspin of ideas for this post of ALL the little ways for how to make your house look expensive (and basically fool everyone that you’re a designer worthy of Mr. Darcy, apparently).

 How to Make Your House Look Expensive on a Budget

 1. Paint Doors a Contrasting Color